jasonliang-dev/spry/musings.md

 then spin loop the rest.

 The better thing to do is VSync, but there's noticeable input latency.

-## `os_file_modtime`

-Hot reloading is done by comparing file modification time.
-This performs decent on Linux, but it takes about 100-200us per file on Windows with a mid-range Windows PC.
-100 microseconds adds up fast with a decent number of files.

-~~Eventually I want to do something different.~~
-- ~~Maybe use `ReadDirectoryChangesW`?~~
-- ~~Compare mod time in a different thread?~~

-Update: Hot reloading is now done on a separate thread.

 ## Hot reloading classes